Shahmir H. Ali, PhD, JHU PHS ’19

 Can you describe how you and Angela ended up working together on this paper?

 The fun thing about academia is you get to build relationships and collaborations that can really be sustained for a long time (and in difference capacities!).
-I first met Angela in 2018 while I was a junior at Hopkins – Dr Joel Gittelsohn from the Bloomberg school had come to give a lecture on his nutrition related research during one of my classes, after which I emailed him to express interest in his work.
-Joel later invited me to join his lab, which included Angela (who was his PhD student the time).
-Angela was just about to graduate but I still had the opportunity to learn a lot from her as part of many collaborative projects with Joel.
+I first met Angela in 2018 while I was a junior at Hopkins, working on nutrition-related research in Dr. Joel Gittelsohn’s lab.
+I had the opportunity to learn a lot from her as part of many collaborative projects with Joel.
 We stayed in touch and as fate would have it, after I began my own PhD in 2019, Angela (who was then a post-doc at UMD) was in search of someone to assist with a study she was conducting on similar nutrition related work.
 I gladly joined her team, and since 2020 we began working on various projects.
 In another twist of fate, Angela herself ended up joining NYU as an Assistant Professor during my final years as PhD student – it was around this time in 2023 (right before my own post-doc) that I had a keen interest in training myself how to work with social media data.
 I realized that looking at the Philly Beverage Tax through the lens of twitter would be a great case study, which I could also collaborate on with Angela (who has a lot of experience on nutrition-related policies).
-So that kind of summarizes how our paths have continued to cross post JHU ~
+So that kind of summarizes how our paths have continued to cross post JHU.

 Any advice for PHS undergraduates as they navigate how and what to pursue after JHU?